Colgate University Libraries Collection Development Policy for Video/DVD

 Reimbursement for purchases by faculty

-Individual faculty are sometimes in an especially good position to purchase difficult to acquire materials especially those which are published abroad.
+Individual faculty are sometimes in an especially good position to purchase difficult to acquire materials, especially those that are published abroad.
 A professor on sabbatical leave in India may have immediate access to materials not available through American library suppliers.
 Issues of technical format standards and compatibility with existing campus equipment must be considered.
-Some foreign produced videos will not run on US equipment.
+Some foreign-produced videos will not run on U.S. equipment.
 Under these circumstances, we are sometimes able to reimburse faculty for items purchased on behalf of the Library.
 We strongly suggest that you contact the Media Acquisitions Paraprofessional before making these purchases; otherwise, we cannot guarantee that Colgate will provide reimbursement.
 Purchases made by individual faculty must include a receipt.

 U.S. copyright law permits the circulation of videos to individual library patrons for any type of use, academic or non-academic.
 It also allows for the public showing of videos to certain groups within the University for course-related purposes.
 Issues of copyright compliance are sometimes important in determining how videos can be disseminated or networked within the University.
 Amanda Burgess can assist patrons in identifying the dissemination methods most likely to comply with copyright law.

 Replacement of videos